Praneel7015/landing-page/README.md

 - Build with `npm run build` and deploy to your host of choice (I Used Vercel).
 Importing the repo into Vercel auto-detects Next.js.

 ## Attribution
-- Based on the official [Next.js Pages Router Tutorial](https://nextjs.org/learn) and then customized.
+- Based on the official [Next.js Pages Router Tutorial](https://nextjs.org/learn) and then customized by me.